 SIMPLE TIP FOR FAUX PLANTS AND WREATHS

-I grabbed one of several potted faux plants in our bedrooms and placed it in the sink.
-Okay, I almost just ran water over the faux plant.
+I grabbed one of several potted artificial plants in our bedrooms and placed it in the sink.
+Okay, I almost just ran water over the fakeplant.
 But, I thought that might create bigger issues.

 I regularly spritz my real plants when I found this little cutie in the dollar section at Target.

 I must have been off my cleaning game!
-Then again, I clean more surfaces now than last year.
+Then again, I clean more surfaces now in years past.
 But, the difference is impressive.
-Go ahead and try it and let me know what you think?
+Go ahead and try it and let me know what you think.